 Algonquin Park is a wild forest without cities.
 There are many black bears, beavers, moose, birds, wolves, and insects.
 There are no poisonous animals/insects in the park.
 June is the peak season for mosquitoes.
 Wear loose long-sleeve tops and loose pants that can be rolled up to your knees.
+It is also very good to get a mosquito head neck and/or bug jacket.
 You can get it in Dollarama.
 Bring insect repellent.
 The water is 100% safe from dangerous animals.